Seattle City Guide: Food & Coffee

 Whether you’re seeking late-night indulgent gut bombs, a sampling of fine Pacific Northwest seafood, Spanish tapas, Hawaiian poke, Japanese umami, or Mexican cuisine inspired from numerous regions, Seattle is a rich culinary destination with resplendent choices for every palate.
-Here is our guide for pubs, grub, and the best coffee (and donuts) around town.
+Here is our guide for Seattle pubs, grub, and the best coffee (and donuts) around town.

 No Anchor | 2505 2nd Avenue, Seattle, WA 98121 (Belltown)

 No Anchor made waves (heh, heh) when it dropped in Belltown, placing as a semi-finalist in the James Beard Best New Restaurants contest in 2017 and winning Seattle’s Best New Restaurant award from Seattle Weekly, among other accolades.
-While the food is delicious, the drinks are divine: craft beers and micro-brews, barrel-aged cocktails, and rare mezcal offerings complement a small menu with adventurous “finger food and general ballyhoo” like shishito pepper fritters, raw oysters, and… veal brain.
+While the food is delicious, the Seattle beer and drinks are divine: craft beers and micro-brews, barrel-aged cocktails, and rare mezcal offerings complement a small menu with adventurous “finger food and general ballyhoo” like shishito pepper fritters, raw oysters, and… veal brain.

 Linda’s Tavern | 707 E Pine Street Seattle, WA 98122 (Capitol Hill)

 Linda’s is something of a dive bar complete with taxidermy, arcades, a jukebox, and stiff drinks.
 The outdoor patio is a great spot to grab brunch on Saturdays and Sundays and offers standard breakfast fare with a “Hangover Helper” menu including the “Emergen-C Elixir” with vodka and Emergen-C, so you can “go from zombie to human in a matter of gulps.”

 Unicorn | 1118 E. Pike Street, SEATTLE WA 98122 (Capitol Hill)